elespdn/collation_spelling/readme.md

 The strategies are:

 - near match, i.e. in the alignment phase matches are found not only between equal tokens but also between similar tokens (edit distance value is set);
-- manual dictionary, containing formal variants and corresponding normalised form
+- manual dictionary, containing formal variants and corresponding normalised form;
 - automatic dictionary, i.e. a dictionary with normalised forms created from linguistic analysis of tokens, in particular "POS_lemma".

-Examples in various languages; for French and Spanish, NLP tools are available:
+Examples in various languages.
+For French and Spanish, NLP tools are available:

-- for Old Spanish, Freeling with dedicated module (Padró-Stanilovsky 2012; Boleda 2011; Porta et al. 2013).
+- for Old Spanish, Freeling with dedicated module (Padró-Stanilovsky 2012; Boleda 2011; Porta et al. 2013);
-- for Old French, TreeTagger with two modules gathered in the Medieval French Language Toolkit (Schmid 1994; <https://github.com/sheiden/Medieval-French-Language-Toolkit>)-
+- for Old French, TreeTagger with two modules gathered in the Medieval French Language Toolkit (Schmid 1994; <https://github.com/sheiden/Medieval-French-Language-Toolkit>).

 Both can be integrated, using an API or a Python Wrapper (TreeTagger).

 For Italian, only manual dictionary is available.

+**Organization**

+There is a folder for each language.
+Inside them, there are examples in Jupyter notebooks and folders for:

+- data, containing the texts of the witnesses
+- dictionaries, containing the dictionaries; for normalization generated manually and automatically;
+- results, containing html tables with the results.

+The examples in the Jupyter notebooks can be visualized here and through the [nbviewer](http://nbviewer.jupyter.org/), or run with [Juypter](https://jupyter.org/).

 ---

-Biblio
+**Biblio**

 Boleda, Gemma.
 2011. «Extending the tool, or how to annotate historical language varieties».
 In In Proceedings of the 5th ACL-HLT Workshop on Language Technology for Cultural Heritage, Social Sciences, and Humanities, 1–9.